 If you asked me today if there was a single action, one event, which might have changed the course of what followed, I will unfailingly point to this: the day you broke into that Kazivar House and let curiosity bid you stay, when a wiser man would have fled.

 But you did not, and so I call this the beginning.

 The young man stifled a curse, balanced himself on the edge of the windowsill, and scanned the bedroom in the faint light.
 There was no sound save that of screaming coming from inside the house.
 After a pause, Rook remembered to breathe.
 He dismissed the tingling in his fingertips as fear and finished sliding through the narrow opening of the villa’s upper window.

 As he entered, he tucked the key ring of strips back into his belt.
-Most of the strips were made from wood—bamboo, mahogany, cypress, even distant, exotic woods like pine and oak—but a few rectangles were also crafted from glass and ceramic tile made from local clay.
+Most of the strips were made from wood—bamboo, mahogany, cypress, even distant, exotic woods like pine and oak—but a few rectangles were also crafted from glass and ceramic tiles from Atlas.
 Using those strips as a guide revealed if a house was enchanted, if someone had spent metal to hire Watchmen to spell windows and doors against intrusion.
 Keys like him practiced no magic of their own, but they could see beyond the First Veil and divine if a door, a lock, or chest was more than it seemed.
 For a thief, such knowledge was the difference between success or an ugly, short end to a criminal career.

 The window frame was carved teak, the panes made of cloudy glass.